 If you have the right materials and you know the process to do, then it will be easy for you to dye polyester fabric.
 There are special colorant designs especially, synthetic fabrics like polyester fabric.

 To dye a polyester fabric, you have to use dispersed dyes as they work best with it.
 Because of the materials, polyester doesn’t absorb liquid as most fibers do.
 So it will give the vibrant colorful look that you might want.

-But dyeing polyester fabric is a complicated process.
-As the colors are set up permanently on this fiber, so you need to be careful while dyeing it.
+However, dyeing polyester fabric is a complicated process.
+As the colors are set up permanently on this fiber, you need to be careful while dyeing it.
 You need to give proper heat to dye colors.

-Things need to be Consider When Dyeing Polyester Fabric at Home
+Things need to be considered when Dyeing Polyester Fabric at Home